Following this guide, you only need to change a single line of code to train an object detection model on your own dataset.

 I made a few assumptions in my data collection.
 First, all my images were captured from the same angle.
 I set up a tripod on the table near my chess board.
 For inference, this would require that my camera is at the same angle as the training data was captured — and not all chess players may be setting up tripods before their games.
 Second, I created 12 different classes: one for each of the six pieces times the two colors.

-Ultimately, I collected 292 images.
-I labeled all the pieces in each of these images, totaling 2894 annotations.
+Ultimately, we collected 292 images.
+We labeled all the pieces in each of these images, totaling 2894 annotations.
 This chess dataset is publicly available on Roboflow Public Datasets.
-For labelling, there are many high quality, free, and open source tools available like LabelImg.
-I happened to use RectLabel, which is $3/month.
+For labelling, there are many high quality, free, and open source tools available like LabelImg as well as Roboflow Annotate.

 Going straight from data collection to model training leads to suboptimal results.
 There may be problems with the data.
 Even if there aren’t, applying image augmentation expands your dataset and reduces overfitting.